kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 ### Service Catalog with cascading ServiceBinding deletion

 Starting from this release, deleting a ServiceInstance removes all corresponding ServiceBindings.
-As a result, the user does not need to delete ServiceBindings manually.
+As a result, you don't need to delete ServiceBindings manually.